eckesm/capstone-project-2/README.md

-# Restaurant Budgeting Application (_backend_)
+# RestoBudget (_backend_)

 ## Stack
 The frontend is built on a React framework and makes extensive use of the Redux library.
 The frontend is deployed on Heroku.

-The backend is built in a Node.js ecosystem with Express.js employed as the routing framework.
-The backend is deployed on Heroku.
+The backend is built in a Node.js ecosystem with Express.js as the routing framework and is connected to a Postgres database

 ## Deployment & Repositories